 BYH "Found" Department

-It was on the last day of school one year;
+It was May and the very last day of school one year--

 Leaving our top-floor journalism room,